-You see, it’s not the why that hooked me.
+You see, it’s not the why that hooked us.
 It’s the how.
 There’s a phenomenon happening with the language business.
 Tucker Johnson and Renato Beninatto have put it under a microscope and called it the Jell-O Effect.

 Now, picture squeezing a block of jelly.
 The results are different than, say, if you squeezed a tin can.
 You don’t end up with a condensed version of what you started out with.
-You likely end up with a mess on your fingers.
+You likely end up with a gooey mess on your fingers.

-That’s what happens, whenever the localization industry is squeezed.
+That’s what happens whenever the localization industry is squeezed.
 It’s a mess – but perhaps not the kind you’d imagine.

 Localization is really like your colorful block of jelly.
 Whenever it gets squeezed, bits and pieces of it end up all over the place.
-Typically, a lot of talented people find themselves jobless.
-Yet they stay in the business.
+Typically, a lot of talented people find themselves jobless yet they stay in the business.
 That’s the most likely outcome.

 This is one of the quirks of our industry.
 People who work in localization tend to remain in it for life.
 Perhaps they’re too specialized.
-Or they simply love their job too much, to go seeking greener pastures.
-Maybe it’s the outside world which doesn’t know much about this business.
-Imagine this: You show up with your flashy CV.
-You speak 5 languages fluently, it reads.
-Then the recruiter looks up at you and she’s like: “Uh, localization?
-What’s that?”
+Or perhaps they simply love their job too much to go seeking greener pastures.
+Maybe it’s the outside world that doesn’t know much about this business.
+Imagine this: You show up with your flashy CV which brags that you fluently speak five languages.
+Then the recruiter looks up at you and she’s like: Uh, localization?
+What’s that?

-Established localization pros stick around.
-And start their own companies, because, as you guessed, it’s easy to start your own company in localization.
+Established localization pros stick around and start their own companies because, as you guessed, it’s easy to start your own company in localization.
 There is probably never going to be a shortage of companies in this business.

 Now, if you’re a buyer, you may be put off by the sheer number of actors on this market.
-On the other hand, you can be fairly certain there’s always going to be someone to pick your job up, should your favorite service provider bite the dust.
+On the other hand, you can be fairly certain there’s always going to be someone to pick your job up should your favorite service provider bite the dust.
 Its employees will very likely stick around, whether they integrate a different company or go on and create their own.